Understanding Spain’s Arras Contracts and Real Estate

-Everything you need to know about the role of Spain’s Arras Agreement and Portugal’s CPCV when purchasing real estate
+Learn more about the role of an Arras Contract when purchasing real estate in Spain

 Typically, the buyer will pay around 10% of the final price as a down payment.
 The exact percentage depends on the country and region, and both parties can negotiate a higher or lower percentage.

-If a signed Arras Agreement or CPCV is not fulfilled by the purchaser, the seller can claim the down payment.
+If a signed Arras Agreement is not fulfilled by the purchaser, the seller can claim the down payment.
 This occurs when the buyer refuses to sign the final contract.

 Conversely, if the seller fails to sign the final contract, the potential purchase has the right to receive double the original Arras down payment from the seller.